-After having been part of Russia for two centuries, Ukraine declared its independence in December 1991 after very high support (over 90 percent) in a referendum on independence.
-With independence, the Ukrainian government faced a number of challenges, which included integrating with Central Europe and the West; maintaining satisfactory relations with Russia; addressing issues pertaining to nuclear weapons; managing the transition from a command economy to a market economy; finding an acceptable balance between the central government and Crimean authorities regarding Crimean autonomy; strengthening the Ukrainian national identity; and addressing environmental problems, particularly industrial pollution and the continuing aftereffects of the 1986 Chernobyl nuclear power station accident.
+Ukraine had significant natural resources, and during the Soviet era had produced about half of the total Soviet output of coal and iron ore, and over a quarter of the agricultural output.
+Ukraine was also highly involved with the Soviet military, industrial, and space complex, and maintained the third largest number of nuclear weapons in the world.1 referendum on independence.2 With independence, the Ukrainian government faced a number of challenges, which included integrating with Central Europe and the West; maintaining satisfactory relations with Russia; addressing issues pertaining to nuclear weapons; managing the transition from a command economy to a market economy; finding an acceptable balance between the central government and Crimean authorities regarding Crimean autonomy; strengthening the Ukrainian national identity; and addressing environmental problems, particularly industrial pollution and the continuing effects of the 1986 Chernobyl nuclear power plant accident.